mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 </details>

 ## Part 2
-Give all female account holders in `accounts-2021` a 25% bonus increase on their balance :)
+:question: Give all female account holders in `accounts-2021` a 25% bonus increase on their balance :)

 <details>
   <summary>View Solution (click to reveal)</summary>